HOA property managers face security risks from outside intruders and disorderly residents, which is why neighborhood security is crucial.

-As an HOA owner or manager, you should ask yourself a couple questions: Are your residents safe from outside crime at all times when they are home?
+As an HOA owner or manager, you should ask yourself a couple of questions: Are your residents safe from outside crime at all times when they are home?

 Here’s what property managers need to know about California HOA security camera installation in their neighborhood.

-Installing neighborhood security cameras is a great way to keep crime under control in your HOA, but neighborhood cameras can’t be installed everywhere.
+Installing neighborhood security cameras is a great way to keep crime under control in your HOA, but neighborhood cameras can only be installed in some places.
 California video surveillance laws only allow HOA camera installation in areas where residents do not have a reasonable expectation of privacy.

 In addition, camera views should always be kept away from doors and windows of units where residents live, as capturing footage of these areas could be considered a privacy violation.

 Are California HOA Pool Security Cameras Legal?

 Surveillance cameras are a great addition to pool entrances, especially when combined with access control, but they should not be placed in private areas such as pool changing rooms or locker rooms.

 What About a Neighborhood License Plate Camera System?

-High-quality neighborhood license plate cameras, such as Flock neighborhood security systems, have even been shown to lead to a 60% reduction in crime.
+High-quality neighborhood license plate cameras, such as Flock neighborhood security systems, have even been shown to lead to a 60% reduction in crime and security threats.
 But are they legal?

 Though license plate readers are most widely known for being used by law enforcement, they are becoming a popular way to protect businesses and HOA neighborhoods.
-California law allows automated license plate reader installation in HOA neighborhoods, as long as the system is well-maintained and protected.
+California law allows automated license plate reader installation in HOA neighborhoods as long as the system is well-maintained and protected.

-License plate readers are often integrated with alarms and gate access control, to keep out unauthorized vehicles and sound alarms if they try to enter.
+License plate readers are often integrated with alarms and gate access control to keep out unauthorized vehicles and sound alarms if they try to enter.